mikeoladapo/LionAuth/README.md

 A reusable Python library for implementing **Time-based One-Time Password (TOTP) authentication**.

-LionAuth provides the core functionality needed to integrate authenticator-app-based authentication into Python applications.
+LionAuth provides the core functionality required to integrate authenticator-app-based authentication into Python applications.

-It works with authenticator applications such as **Google Authenticator** and **Microsoft Authenticator**.
+It is designed to work with compatible authenticator applications such as **Google Authenticator** and **Microsoft Authenticator**.

 ---